 Meaning and History

-As stated in the branding guide, the current MSN logo contains a wordmark and a graphic image (butterfly) that cannot be separated from each other.
+The branding guide states that the current MSN logo contains a wordmark and a graphic image (butterfly) that cannot be separated.
 Moreover, this is the only place where the portal’s name is written in lowercase – in all other situations, the letters must be capitalized.
-The copyright holder also notes that he does not oblige the use of a registered trademark mark, except in certain cases.
+The copyright holder also notes that he is not obliged to use a registered trademark mark except in certain cases.
 This is not the first MSN logo: the web service has had many other identifying symbols in various configurations.

 What is MSN?